Installation & IDE Setup

 To use Mill with VSCode, first ensure you have the free Metals VSCode Scala language server installed.
 This is necessary as Mill build files are written in Scala, even if you are using it to build a Java project.

 Mill in VSCode only supports Java and Scala.
-Kotlin users should use IntelliJ |
+Kotlin users are advised to use the free IntelliJ IDEA Community Edition |

 Once you have the language server installed, you can ask VSCode to open any folder